 Students often have confusion about what are the major landforms of the earth.
 As mentioned above, the earth’s surface consists of mountains, plateaus and plains.
 Let us have a look into different landforms of earth.

-Mountain is the natural face of earth surface elevation.
+Mountains: Mountain is the natural face of earth surface elevation.
 Largely, mountains are narrow at the top and broad at the base.
 With the increase of the altitude, there is a decrease in the temperature, resulting in the covering of the top area with snow.
-Like the different landforms of the earth, there are different types of mountains:
+Like the different landforms of the earth.

 Importance of these Landforms: